Introduction & Background

 Most of the late 19th and early-to mid-20th-century anthropological Greats – Boas, Kroeber, Mead, Sapir, Benedict, Linton, Malinowski, Radcliffe-Brown, Steward, Sharp, Redfield, et al. – asserted or implied that cultures, at least the preindustrial cultures they studied, are (or were) functionally integrated wholes, FIWs, each being greater than the sum of its parts.
 Describing a culture by listing its cultural features as traits was, to a great extent, disparaged.
 In my doctoral dissertation, published as Cloak 1967, I attempted to show that if cultures are indeed FIWs, then, under unforced acculturation, a culture would exercise some control over the temporal sequence of features (traits) that it would adopt and lose.
-It didn’t occur to me then that the process of this control is cultural selection; i.e., natural and artificial selection where products of the culture itself are among the salient environmental features.
+It didn’t occur to me then that the process of this control is cultural selection; i.e., natural and artificial selection of cultural features, where products of the culture itself are among the salient environmental determinants.

 After reading a number of cultural neo-evolutionist books and articles, particularly by Leslie A White, Elman Service, and Marvin Harris, and while working on my dissertation (p.
 23), I began to realize that selection (natural or artificial) is the only mechanism, for any kind of evolution, which meets the standards of naturalism.
 That led to thinking of analogues to genes, then considered the units of “biological” inheritance.
 I wrote that up in Cloak 1966, using the expression “units of cultural instruction”.

 The next time I explicitly cited natural selection of culture was in a multi-media presentation entitled “The Wheel”, which I presented at the 1968 AAA meetings in Seattle (Cloak 1968c, 2002).
 I mentioned “cultural instructions” in that paper, but only en passant.

 My thinking about this finally reached the light of day with Cloak 1975a, where I spoke of “i-culture” - instructions, analogous to genes, and "m-culture" - material culture (in the broadest sense), the associated phenotypic features.
 Apparently Richard Dawkins had been thinking along these same lines, and introduced the meme, as a “replicator”, like a gene, in Dawkins 1976.*

 About Hierarchical Perceptual Control Theory (hPCT).